 So what’s all the fuss?
 Well, Pi, the number, kind of makes the world go ‘round.
 Pi is defined as measurements relating to circles – it is the ratio of the circumference of a circle to its diameter – so it is a part of all kinds of formulas in trigonometry and geometry, especially those involving spheres.
 It’s also used in cosmology (think Carl Sagan), statistics, thermodynamics, mechanics and electromagnetism.
 And Pi is definitely the big man on campus when it comes to popularity as it’s the most widely known math constant both among scientists and regular folks like us.
-Take anything round, the wheel of a car, a table top… and divide the length around by the length across and you get Pi.
+Take anything round, the wheel of a car, or a tabletop… and divide the length around by the length across, and you get Pi.
 Always.
 No matter what the measurements.

 Pi isn’t just for science – it’s been adopted for use everywhere in our culture.

 In the novel Contact, the author (Carl Sagan – coincidence?) suggested the creator of the universe buried a message for mankind within the digits.

 In a science museum in Paris a circular room known as the “pi room” has 707 digits of pi inscribed on the walls.

 In 2011, Google used a factor of pi to come up with its bids on a technology portfolio it purchased at auction.

 Some other interesting things about Pi –

 Albert Einstein was born on Pi Day in 1879.

 Stephen Hawking died on Pi Day in 2018.